Work function: Kelvin probe method

 Since the experimenter controls and knows ΔVsp, then finding the flat vacuum condition gives directly the work function difference between the two materials.

 The only question is, how to detect the flat vacuum condition?

 Typically, the electric field is detected by varying the distance between the sample and probe.
 When the distance is changed but ΔVsp is held constant, a current will flow due to the change in capacitance.
 This current is proportional to the vacuum electric field, and so when the electric field is neutralized no current will flow.

 Although the Kelvin probe technique only measures a work function difference, it is possible to obtain an absolute work function by first calibrating the probe against a reference material (with known work function) and then using the same probe to measure a desired sample.

 The Kelvin probe technique can be used to obtain work function maps of a surface with extremely high spatial resolution, by using a sharp tip for the probe (see Kelvin probe force microscope).

 Work functions of elements

 The work function depends on the configurations of atoms at the surface of the material.
 For example, on polycrystalline silver the work function is 4.26 eV, but on silver crystals it varies for different crystal faces as (100) face: 4.64 eV, (110) face: 4.52 eV, (111) face: 4.74 eV.
 Ranges for typical surfaces are shown in the table below.

 Physical factors that determine the work function

 Due to the complications described in the modelling section below, it is difficult to theoretically predict the work function with accuracy.
-Various trends have, however, been identified.
+However, various trends have been identified.
 The work function tends to be smaller for metals with an open lattice, and larger for metals in which the atoms are closely packed.
 It is somewhat higher on dense crystal faces than open crystal faces, also depending on surface reconstructions for the given crystal face.